jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task4.md

 Mastering the invariants of classes and controlling the visibility of their members is a skill that comes with the experience.
-The more complex applications you will architect and develop, the better you will become at designing classes, their invariants.
+The more complex applications you will architect and develop, the better you will become at designing classes and their invariants.

 To consolidate the material of this step, please implement the following two methods of the `Scene` class.